robotpy/pyfrc/README.md

 * Integration with the py.test testing tool to allow you to easily write unit tests for your robot code.
+* A robot simulator tool which allows you to run your code in (vaguely) real time and get simple feedback via a tk-based UI

 Installation